 Transition Editing Workflow

-Click on one of the blue transition frames to edit the chosen transition.
+Select on one of the blue transition frames to open the transition window. (number 1 in the screenshot below)

-Grab the left handle on the blue frame, and drag it to where you want the transition to start.
-The second track will be muted until the playhead reaches this left handle (depending on the other parameters in the transition).
+Grab the handle with the 3 dots on the left top side of the blue frame, and drag it to where you want the transition to start. (number 2 in the screenshot below)

-Now, drag the placement of the second track, so it comes in at the point you want it to.
+Now, Click on the olive colored header of the second track and drag it to the left or right, so it comes in at the point you want it to. (number 3 in the screenshot below)

 You should now have something that looks like this: